UTH

 About

 Christine Markham, PhD, is Professor and Department Chair for Health Promotion and Behavioral Sciences at the University of Texas Health Science Center at Houston School of Public Health, Houston, Texas.
-She has over 30 years' experience in child and adolescent health promotion, developing and evaluating multilevel interventions in adolescent sexual health, childhood obesity prevention, and chronic disease management.
-These studies have been conducted in multiple urban and rural settings (e.g., schools, clinics, communities, and homes) with diverse populations, including Hispanic, African-American, American Indian and Alaska Native, and HIV-positive youth.
+She has over 30 years' experience in child and adolescent health promotion, developing and evaluating multilevel interventions in adolescent health, childhood obesity prevention, and chronic disease management.
+These studies have been conducted in multiple urban and rural settings (e.g., schools, clinics, communities, and homes) and populations, including Hispanic, African-American, American Indian and Alaska Native youth, and youth living with HIV.
 Much of her research focuses on the use of technology to increase the reach and implementation of evidence-based interventions.
-Examples include It’s Your Game…Keep It Real, a multilevel, multimedia sexual health education curriculum for middle school students.
+Examples include It’s Your Game…Keep It Real, a multilevel, multimedia life skills curriculum for middle school students.
 Evaluated in two randomized controlled trials, It’s Your Game is recognized by USDHHS Office of Population Affairs as an effective teen pregnancy prevention program.
 Through dissemination efforts, It’s Your Game has been adopted by school districts across the U.S. She has extensive experience in Intervention Mapping, a systematic, theory-, evidence-, and community-based framework for developing and adapting health promotion programs and implementation interventions.
 She is co-author of the textbook, Planning Health Promotion Programs: An Intervention Mapping Approach, 4th edition, and teaches graduate-level courses and workshops in Intervention Mapping nationally and internationally.

 Center Affiliation